discord.js comes with a utility class known as

 A more complicated method is

-partition, which splits a collection into two, based on a certain criteria.
+partition, which splits a single Collection into two new Collections based on the provided function.

 You can think of it as two